 Be ready to play with your Affenpinscher a lot!

 This dog is not a lounger and isn’t going to want to sit around the house all day dog.
-And if don’t let him/her play and discover, he or she is likely to get a bit moody and/or depressed.
+And if you don’t let them play and discover, they will likely get a bit moody and depressed.

-One good thing is that despite their “manicured appearance” (insert sarcasm here), when it comes to grooming an Affenpinschers there really isn’t all that much you need to know or do.
+One good thing is that despite their “manicured appearance” (insert sarcasm here), when grooming an Affenpinscher, there isn’t much you need to know or do.
 Particularly when compared to other dog breeds.

-Now their bushy little coats will need to be brushed every now and then but when you consider some of the alternatives within the Toy Group family (think Pekingese) Affenpinschers are pretty easy to deal with!
+Now their bushy little coats will need to be brushed occasionally.
+Still, when considering some of the alternatives within the Toy Group family (think Pekingese), Affenpinschers are pretty easy to deal with!

 One question a lot of people will have is how kid-friendly are Affenpinschers?
-The good news is that Affie’s are very playful and fun dogs that will make you laugh, but that being said, they wouldn’t necessarily be our “first choice” for many parents because Affenpinschers can get really riled up around rambunctious kids, and perhaps even get a bit “jealous”.
+The good news is that Effies are very playful and fun dogs that will make you laugh, but that being said, they wouldn’t necessarily be our “first choice” for many parents because Affenpinschers can get really riled up around rambunctious kids, and perhaps even get a bit “jealous.”

 They may even…